typeplate/typeplate.github.io/README.md

 ###&sect; Installation via Bower

 Yup that&rsquo;s right!
 We&rsquo;re in the bower package registry.
-Simply run ``bower install typeplate`` for the Sass version or ``bower install typeplate`` and watch the magic happen.
+Simply run ``bower install typeplate`` for the Sass version and watch the magic happen.
 This is an example of how to include either version in your project:

 	@import "compass";
 	@import "[your_project_path]/reset";